Montana

 New Remote Sensing Handbook Published

-A newly published, three-volume “Remote Sensing Handbook” is a comprehensive coverage of all remote sensing topics written by over 300 leading global experts.
+[ad_1] A newly published, three-volume “Remote Sensing Handbook” is a comprehensive coverage of all remote sensing topics written by over 300 leading global experts.
 With 82 chapters, and more than 2000 pages, the handbook is a reference for every remote sensing student, professor, scientist, professional practitioner and expert.
-The technical handbook includes up-to-date examples of successful projects …
+The technical handbook includes up-to-date examples of successful …

 Read moreNew Remote Sensing Handbook Published